FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 the Robot Controller or Driver Station.

-.. warning:: Not every Android phone supports channel changing through the FTC software.
-Refer to rule <RE06> in the game manual for a list of *FIRST*-approved phones that support channel changing through the FTC software.
+.. warning:: Not every Android phone supports channel changing through the software.
+Refer to rule <RE06> in the game manual for a list of *FIRST*-approved phones that support channel changing through the software.

 Changing the WiFi Channel Instructions
 --------------------------------------